The best Best Buy Black Friday bargains you can buy right now

 Begone, Black Friday FOMO!
-Best Buy countered Prime Day with a decent list of products selling at "guaranteed Black Friday pricing," meaning the prices were guaranteed to not go higher between then and Black Friday proper (the day after Thanksgiving).
-But now the big box retailer is back with another early Black Friday sale, and the list of products available is even better.
+In response to Prime Day, Best Buy recently trotted out a ton of products selling at "guaranteed Black Friday pricing," meaning the prices are guaranteed to not go higher until Black Friday (the day after Thanksgiving) ends.
+But now the big box retailer is back again with an early multi-day Black Friday sale, and the list of products on sale is even better.

 The highlights?
-TVs, laptops, audio gear and, of course, smart-home stuff.
-We're definitely side-eyeing that TCL 55-inch Android TV for $200 (whaaat) and the Arcade1Up Golden Tee arcade cabinet for $250.
+TVs, audio gear, laptops and, of course, smart-home goods.
+We're definitely eye-balling that the $100 32-inch Fire TV from Insignia (perfect for relatively small spaces) and the Arcade1Up Golden Tee arcade cabinet for $250.
 Because what better way to spend the quarantined holidays than with a friendly family golf competition?

 For more about Black Friday deals, you can sign up for Cheapskate deal alerts via text message!
 Only one text per day, opt out anytime.